Online Counselling with Covid-19 Quarantine

 In this busy, stressful world, it can be tough to feel like you have the time or ability to address your mental health.
 Yet it’s so vital to do so.
-For many of us, online counselling — which offers flexibility, anonymity, and key financial advantages — is the missing piece when it comes to finally getting the help you are seeking.
+For many of us, online counselling — which offers flexibility and anonymity, — is the missing piece when it comes to finally getting the help you are seeking.

-How In Online Counselling Different From Traditional Therapy?
+How is Online Counselling Different from Traditional Therapy?

 Almost all of us have heard of traditional therapy: You visit your therapist in their office, sit in a chair facing them, and complete a session of therapy in your allotted time.
 Millions of people have benefited from this set-up, and there is something wonderful and soothing about the ritual of sitting in a room face-to-face with a caring therapist.

 What is A Typical Online Counselling “Session” Like?